jmparlett/cptemplate/README.md

 on Mac OS as well.
 It will not work for windows however.

 ## Usage
-- `-l` Language supports C, C++, Python, and Go.
+- `-l` Language supports C, C++, Python, latex, and Go.
 You can also provide "none" to create just a folder with notes.
 - `-N` Include a notes file (off by default).
 If "none" is passed as language this flag doesn't do anything.
 - `-n` Program name.
 The name of the program or project, this is used to name the files and the directory.
 - `-p` Path to location to place template folder.
 Defaults to current dir.